 Part of developing hardware is determining how a combination of hardware ingredients will perform under various software configurations and workloads.
 Understanding what type of hardware to create is therefore interrelated with understanding the software and workloads.
 In many cases an existing hardware portfolio makes the most sense allowing for simplification and improving manageability.
 In other cases, the workload and customer requirements introduce new requirements which may require expanding the portfolio.
 It is a science and art to understand the capabilities of hardware and the software and its workflows.
 It is art to simplify the construction of hardware as well as the portfolios of machines to make a system as efficient and manageable as possible.

 An effective leader in this role listens to customers, can translate their requirements and identify the key problems they have and the capabilities they are looking for while also understanding how it fits into the overall business objectives Building a feedback loop to create a continuous learning and improvement of the process is essential to long term success.
 Architecting a system should be framed to create long term consistency while allowing adaptability and flexibility on day to day activities.
 An effective leader should be able to identify and communicate risk as well as identify and communicate opportunities to help shape the areas of investments in the system including funding and staffing.

-Microsoft develops, licenses, and supports software, services, devices, and solutions.
+Microsoft is a technology company that develops and supports software, services, and devices.